5nz/RO-UPLOADER/README.md

    - Click [here](https://github.com) to download the RO-UPLOADER.rar file and extract it anywhere you want.

 - 🚀 **Launch RO-UPLOADER:**
-   - Open the "RO-UPLOADER" Folder and then Run `rouploader.exe` to start the application.
+   - Open the `RO-UPLOADER` Folder and then Run `rouploader.exe` to start the application.

 ### Option 2: Running from source